Advertising on Amazon: Costs, Fees and Strategy

 Why Advertise on Amazon?

-Amazon.com has more than 300 million active users and 9.5 million sellers worldwide.
-For ecommerce brands, the site is an excellent sales channel alongside their website, Google Shopping and other online selling portals.
+Amazon.com has more than 310 million active users and 9.7 million sellers worldwide.
+For ecommerce brands, the site is an excellent sales channel alongside their website, Google Shopping, and other online selling portals.
 For customers, it may be their only sales channel.
-61% of all online shoppers start shopping on Amazon and 90% of online shoppers price-check purchases on the site even if they finish the transaction somewhere else.
+61% of all online shoppers start shopping on Amazon, and 90% of online shoppers price-check purchases on the site even if they finish the transaction somewhere else.

 The Role of Third-Party Sellers on Amazon

 That’s you.
 Third-party sellers are independent merchants that agree to Amazon’s terms and conditions and pay fees.
-Selling on Amazon costs $39.99 a month plus fees based on total product revenue, shipping and other optional costs associated with third-party sales.
-In exchange, brands have access to the millions of daily active users on Amazon.
+Selling on Amazon costs $39.99 a month plus fees based on total product revenue, shipping, and other optional costs associated with third-party sales.
+In exchange, brands access millions of daily active users on Amazon.

 Third-party sellers account for more than 50% of Amazon’s revenue, which means merchants that make money on Amazon also make Amazon a lot of money.